apache/pulsar/pip/pip-381-large-positioninfo.md

 Currently, this means that BookKeeper can fail persisting too large PositionInfo state, e.g. over 1MB by default and the ManagedCursor recovery on topic reload might not succeed.

+There is an abandoned PIP-81 for similar problem, this PIP takes over.

 # Motivation

 While keeping the number of ranges low to prevent such problems is a common sense solution, there are cases